googleapis/java-pubsub/README.md

 ## About Google Cloud Pub/Sub

-[Google Cloud Pub/Sub][cloud-pubsub] is designed to provide reliable, many-to-many, asynchronous messaging between applications.
+[Google Cloud Pub/Sub][api-reference] is designed to provide reliable, many-to-many, asynchronous messaging between applications.
 Publisher applications can send messages to a topic and other applications can subscribe to that topic to receive the messages.
 By decoupling senders and receivers, Google Cloud Pub/Sub allows developers to communicate between independently written applications.

-See the [Google Cloud Pub/Sub docs][cloud-pubsub-quickstart] for more details on how to activate Cloud Pub/Sub for your project.
+See the [Google Cloud Pub/Sub docs](https://cloud.google.com/pubsub/quickstart-console#before-you-begin) for more details on how to activate
+Cloud Pub/Sub for your project.

-See the [Pub/Sub client library docs][pubsub-client-lib-docs] to learn how to interact with the Cloud Pub/Sub using this Client Library.
+See the [Pub/Sub client library docs][javadocs] to learn how to interact with the Cloud Pub/Sub using this Client Library.

 ## Getting Started